strongloop/strongloop.com2/_posts/2019-06-26-building-an-online-game-with-loopback-4-pt4.md

 ### Self-Defined Authorization Component

-Let's first create a folder 'authorization' in `src` to hold everything in this episode.
+First, let's create a folder 'authorization' in `src` to hold everything in this episode.
 This will be our self-defined authorization package.

 I will show you how to create everything step by step.
 You can also check [here](https://github.com/gobackhuoxing/first-web-game-lb4/tree/part4/firstgame/src/authorization) for my `authorization` folder.